Mike Posner

 Michael Robert Henrion Posner (/ˈpoʊznər/ POHZ-nər; born February 12, 1988) is an American singer, rapper, songwriter, poet, and record producer from Detroit.
 He signed with J Records in 2009 and released his debut single "Cooler Than Me" the following year.
 The song peaked at number six on the Billboard Hot 100 and received septuple platinum certification by the Recording Industry Association of America (RIAA).
 His follow-up single, "Please Don't Go" peaked within the top 20 of the chart and received triple platinum certification; both songs preceded the release of his debut album, 31 Minutes to Takeoff (2010), which peaked at number 12 on the Billboard 200 and received mixed critical reception.
 In 2014, Posner parted ways with J Records in favor of Island Records.

 In 2015, an EDM remix of Posner's song "I Took a Pill in Ibiza" peaked within the top ten on the charts in 27 countries, and the top five of the Billboard Hot 100.
 Its success led to the release of his second studio album, At Night, Alone (2016), which peaked at number eight on the Billboard 200 and was met with positive critical reception.
 His third album, A Real Good Kid was released in 2019.
 His fourth album Operation: Wake Up (2020), was met with continued praise despite failing to chart.

 Along with his recording career, he has served as a record producer and songwriter for acts including Justin Bieber, Big Sean, Maroon 5, Iggy Azalea, Big Time Rush, Austin Mahone, Nick Jonas, Cher Lloyd, and Labrinth; he co-wrote "Boyfriend" by Justin Bieber and "Sugar" by Maroon 5, among others.
 In 2017, Posner released his first book of poetry, Tear Drops & Balloons.
 He is also one-half of alternative hip-hop duo Mansionz, completed by Florida rapper blackbear.

 Early life

 Michael Robert Henrion Posner was born on February 12, 1988, in Detroit.
 He grew up in Southfield, a northern suburb of Detroit.
 He has a sister who is six years older.
-His father was a Jewish criminal defense lawyer and his mother is Catholic.
+His father was a criminal defense lawyer who was Jewish and his mother is Catholic.
 Posner attended Bingham Farms Elementary School, Berkshire Middle School, and graduated from Groves High School where he ran varsity track and cross-country.
 He attended Duke University, where he was a member of the Sigma Nu fraternity.
 He graduated with a B.A. degree in sociology with a 3.6 GPA.

 Posner's father, Jon, died on January 11, 2017; his mother is Roberta Henrion; and his sister, Emily Henrion Posner, is a civil rights attorney.